 - Vanilla extract - Enhances the flavor of your cookies.

 - Lemon zest and juice - You'll need a combination of lemon zest and juice to add lemon flavor to your cookies.
-If you do not have a lemon on hand, both ingredients can be substituted with lemon extract (see section below, or recipe card notes).
+If you do not have a lemon on hand, both ingredients can be substituted with lemon extract (see recipe card notes).

 - Shredded unsweetened coconut - Adds chewy texture and coconut flavor to your cookies.
 The coconut can be omitted entirely to make a smaller batch of lemon snowball cookies if desired.